Mbbahar/Mbbahar/README.md

     ],
   };
   const say_hi = (me) => {
     console.log(`Hello my friend, thanks for dropping by!
-This is ${me.name}, I live in Turkey. \n I work as a ${me.role} and recently I am focusing on unit testing and web programming for my personal growth. \n I have wide interests, but most of them are multi-platform mobile programming. \n I write down tips and lecture notes on my personal tech blog, which can be found here: https://munevverbahar.medium.com/`);
+This is ${me.name}, I live in Turkey.
+    I work as a ${me.role} and recently I am focusing on unit testing and web programming for my personal growth.
+    I have wide interests, but most of them are multi-platform mobile programming.
+    I write down tips and lecture notes on my personal tech blog, which can be found here: https://munevverbahar.medium.com/`);
   };
   say_hi(me);
 }